etijskens/wetppr/docs/vsc-infrastructure.md

 srun python mpi4py_hello_world.py
 ```

-The ``srun`` command calls `mpirun` with the resources requested in the [Job script parameters][job-script-parameters].
+The ``srun`` command calls `mpirun` with the resources requested in the [Job script parameters](#slurm-job-script-parameters).
 Consequentially, 64 MPI processes will be started, one on each core of a compute node.
 Their ranks will be numbered 0..63.

 # Recommended steps from here